tailangtre/webdev-project/breakdown.md

 Nov 25th, 2024
 Tom Tran:
 I worked on the following tasks:
-1. Add signup feature
+1. Add authentication feature for users
-2. Add login feature
+2. Add admin route and view
+3. Enable admins to destroy sessions

 Dec 2nd, 2024
+Tom Tran:
+I worked on the following tasks:
+1. Integrate real database using Prisma